Ambon, Maluku: Climate

 Ambon experiences a tropical rainforest climate (Af) according to Köppen Climate Classification as there is no real dry season.
 The driest month is November with total precipitation of 114 mm, while the wettest month is June with total precipitation of 638 mm.
 As it is located near the equator, the temperature throughout the year is constant.
 The hottest month is December, with an average temperature of 27.2 C, while the coolest month is July, with an average temperature 25.0 C.

 Administrative districts

-The city is divided into five districts (kecamatan), tabulated below with their areas and their 2010 Census and 2020 Census populations.
+The city is divided into five districts (kecamatan), tabulated below with their areas and their 2010 Census and 2020 Census populations, together with the official estimates as at mid 2024.
+The table also includes the locations of the district administrative centres, the number of administrative villages and subdistricts (kelurahan) in each district (totaling 20 urban kelurahan, 20 negari and 10 rural desa), and its post codes.

+Notes: (a) comprising 8 kelurahan and 5 negeri. (b) comprising 10 kelurahan, 3 negeri and one desa. (c) comprising 1 kelurahan, 2 negeri and 4 desa. (d) comprising 1 kelurahan, 2 negeri and 5 desa. (e) all negeri.

-Like other regions in the (Maluku), areas in Ambon are still considered as states led by kings and queens.
+Like other regions in the (Maluku Islands), areas in Ambon are still considered to have the status of states, led by kings and queens.

+Nusanive

+Nusanive District consists of the western part of the Leitimur Peninsula.
+The eight urban kelurahan form part of the built-up area of Ambon city in the centre of the north shore of that peninsula, while the eight negeri (desa) consist of the more rural areas to the west and south of that core.
+Three of these negeri have the same names as kelurahan in the core.

+Sirimau

+Sirimau District consists of the north-central part of the Leitimur Peninsula, and thus equates roughly to the core of the Ambon city built-up area.

+Teluk Ambon Baguala or simply Baguala

+Teluk Ambon Baguala District (usually shortened to Baguala District) consists of the northeastern part of the Leitimur Peninsula, together with the isthmus connecting it to the main (Leihitu) portion of the island and the adjoining part of Leihitu.

+Teluk Ambon

+Teluk Ambon District consists entirely of the southern portion portion of Leihitu (and thus does not include any part of the Leitimur Peninsula), and faces the core area of the city across Ambon Bay.

+Leitimur Selatan

+Leitimur Selatan District consists of the southeastern and eastern parts of the Leitimur Peninsula.

 Religion

-Based on the 2010 census, the city was populated by 331,254 people; in the 2020 Census, this had reached 348,288 people.
-In 2010, the religious breakdown in Ambon was 60.78% Christians with 58.37% being Protestants, 2.41% Catholics, 39.02% Muslims and 3% others.
+Based on the 2010 census, the city was populated by 331,254 people; in the 2020 Census, this had reached 348,288 people, and the official estimate was 357,289 as at mid 2024.
+In 2010, the religious breakdown in Ambon was 50.78% Christians (with 48.37% being Protestants and 2.41% Catholics), 49.02% Muslims and 3% others.